khanh-devos/Capstone1-conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and code reviewers
+I would like to thank Ms CINDY SHIN, designer of this beautiful template, and other devs who make contributions for this app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>